 I did you a favor by putting ‘rant’ in the title so you can tune me out if desired.
 No offense taken. 🙂

-We hear a lot of talk about ‘fake news’ but what about the way weather has become such a major part of our life that we consult weather apps multiple times a day in order to be able to do anything or leave the house.
+We hear a lot of talk about ‘fake news’ but what about the way weather has become such a major part of our life that we consult weather apps multiple times a day in order to be able to do anything, leave the house or plan an activity.

 Last week, we had some wicked weather across a large swath of the US including New Hampshire with dangerously low temperatures, high winds, and heavy snow.

 There – did you get the idea?
 Stay indoors if possible, travel safely if you need to go out, and remove snow when the temps are at their highest and the winds at their lowest.

 I’ve lived a long time and grew up on the east coast knowing that in the winter there could be winter weather.
 I know – that is stilly. 🙂 Winter weather, at some time, could include snow, light or heavy, even blizzard conditions which would restrict visibility, and along with that could come high winds or ice.

 Now, in order to grab our attention, we describe approaching snow as:

 Blowing snow advisory